Cricket: World Test Championship Final Scoreboard - UrduPoint

 Cricket: World Test Championship Final Scoreboard

-Scoreboard at the close of Australia's first innings against India on the second day of the World Test Championship final at The Oval on Thursday
+Scoreboard at stumps on the second day of the World Test Championship final between Australia and India at The Oval on Thursday

-London, (APP - UrduPoint / Pakistan Point News - 8th Jun, 2023 ) :Scoreboard at the close of Australia's first innings against India on the second day of the World Test Championship final at The Oval on Thursday: Australia 1st Innings (overnight: 327-3) D.
+London, (APP - UrduPoint / Pakistan Point News - 8th Jun, 2023 ) :Scoreboard at stumps on the second day of the World Test Championship final between Australia and India at The Oval on Thursday: Australia 1st Innings (overnight: 327-3) D.

 Warner c Bharat b Thakur 43 U. Khawaja c Bharat b Siraj 0 M. Labuschagne b Shami 26 S. Smith b Thakur 121 T. Head c Bharat b Siraj 163 C. Green c Gill b Shami 6 A. Carey lbw b Jadeja 48 M. Starc run out (sub Axar Patel) 5 P.